net-lisias-ksp/Principia/Concepts.md

 * Reference frame fixing the surface of a celestial (e.g., Earth-Centred Earth-Fixed, ECEF)

-    Selecting this reference frame as the plotting frame sets the navball speed display to surface mode, and setting the navball speed display to surface mode sets this reference frame as the plotting frame.
+    Selecting this reference frame as the plotting frame sets the navball speed display to surface mode, and conversely setting the navball speed display to surface mode sets this reference frame as the plotting frame.
 Setting the navball speed display to orbit mode switches the plotting frame back to the last non-surface reference frame.
 If the active vessel is in an atmosphere, the Body-Centred Body-Fixed frame can only be selected for the body in whose atmosphere the active vessel lies.

     You can use the panel to pick the celestial (a planet or one of its natural satellite) to use as the centre.
 This plotting frame is pinned to the centre of the celestial and rotates with its surface.
 For instance, if you use such a frame centered on Jupiter, Jupiter will look like it doesn't move, and if you look at its surface the atmospheric features (e.g., the Great Red Spot) will appear immobile.
 On the other hand the distant stars like Sirius, the Sun and the natural satellites of Jupiter will appear to move around.